Download: AI Sovereignty Framework for Tribal Nations (.docx)

 Fault Three: Data Colonialism in Automated Form

-The extraction economy that drove dispossession of tribal lands did not retire.
-It migrated.
-Commercial AI platforms are trained on data ingested from the systems that process it.
-Health outcome patterns from tribal populations, emergency response strategies built through decades of hard-won operational experience, governance language patterns, traditional ecological knowledge embedded in land management records, cultural and linguistic data from language preservation programs - all of it becomes raw training material for commercial systems whose profits flow entirely to corporate shareholders, not to the tribal nations whose knowledge and experience made those systems more capable.
+Commercial AI platforms train on data ingested from the systems that process it.
+Health outcome patterns from tribal populations.
+Emergency response strategies built out of decades of hard-won operational experience.
+Governance language.
+Traditional ecological knowledge embedded in land management records.
+Cultural and linguistic material from language preservation programs.
+All of it's raw training material now, feeding commercial systems whose profits flow to corporate shareholders and not to the tribal nations whose knowledge and experience made those systems more capable.

 Convergent Validation